Kauffman Stadium: Renovations

 On April 4, 2006, Jackson County voters approved a 0.375% sales tax increase to fund plans to renovate the Truman Sports Complex.
 As part of this measure, every Jackson County residential address was to receive vouchers good for 50% off two tickets at Royals games on certain nights.
 The construction began with a ceremonial groundbreaking inside Kauffman Stadium on October 3, 2007, with its completion in time for Opening Day in 2009, and full renovation of the complex (including nearby Arrowhead Stadium) by 2010, depending upon cost overruns.
-The team committed to a lease that would keep them in Kansas City until 2030, an extension of their then-current lease expiration of 2015.
+The team committed to a lease that would keep them in Kansas City until 2030, an extension of its then-current lease expiration of 2015.

 The improvements to Kauffman Stadium included: